 As sex addiction is one of the lesser talked about addictions, finding and accessing the correct treatment can be difficult.
 The first step in overcoming any addiction is admitting that you need help.
 If you are unsure of which treatment option would work best for you please call us for confidential advice.
 We guarantee you absolute discretion.

 You may think that paying for rehab for sex addiction is a drastic step, but is it?
 Considering the damage a sex addiction can cause to your mental health and the destruction it brings to relationships, rehab can be a worthwhile investment and a turning point in overcoming addiction.

-By undergoing a treatment programme with PCP you will benefit from the following evidence-based treatments and care:
+By undergoing a treatment programme with Rehab Today by PCP you will benefit from the following evidence-based treatments and care:

 - Professional psychiatric assessment

 - 24/7 care and support from qualifies counsellors, nurses and support workers

 - Cognitive behavioural therapy

 - Person-centred therapy

 - Group therapy

 - 12 Step therapy